"25 Late Night Habits That Prevent Weight Loss" Review

 16. KEEPING DINNER ON THE TABLE

 Go ahead and pat yourself on the back for making a delicious meal, but don't forget to put it away once you've had your fill.
-Keeping food out and accessible for quick seconds and thirds (no matter how healthy) is going to up your total calorie intake for the day and as a result make it more difficult for you to
+Keeping food out and accessible for quick seconds and thirds (no matter how healthy) is going to up your total calorie intake for the day and as a result make it more difficult for you to lose weight.
+Throw your feast in some Tupperware and save it for lunch or dinner the next day.

 17. EATING YOUR BIGGEST MEAL AT NIGHT